A great home base for exploring nearby islands and cays, as well as some of Puerto Rico's best beaches.

 Other nearby cays that makeup the Cordillera Natural Reserve are Cayo Lobos, Cayo Ratones, Cayo Diablo, and Cayo Cucarachas.

 When you’re done visiting Fajardo’s beaches, hop over to the Cabezas de San Juan or Las Croabas.
 You’ll find a park that emphasizes open space and preserving the natural surroundings where you can fly kites, rent bicycles, picnic, or walk around.
 At Las Croabas, there are also several trails, boardwalks, and ecological systems ready to be explored.

 Part of the Cabezas de San Juan Natural Reserve is the Laguna Grande bioluminescent bay.
 Out of the three bio bays in Puerto Rico, Laguna Grande is the only one that’s not technically a bay.
 You can kayak or cruise in a small boat through the long, narrow canal that leads to the dazzling “glow-in-the-dark” water.
 There is also a lighthouse built in 1882 that played a major role during the Puerto Rican campaign of the Spanish-American War.

 Hotels and Lodging

 Fajardo has two main hotels and many small lodging facilities.
 El Conquistador, and Las Casitas Village offer a variety of accommodations and deluxe amenities, like a top-of-the-line spa, a water park, private charters to Palomino Island, and a championship golf course.

 A more intimate hotel nestled on a peaceful hillside is the Fajardo Inn.
-Surrounded by vegetation, this property offers two pools, mini-golf, a tennis court, and a gym.
+Surrounded by vegetation, this property offers two pools, a mini-golf, a tennis court, and a gym.
 The beautiful gardens and quiet setting make it the perfect place for relaxation.

 Restaurants and Dining